-INTRODUCTION
+I. INTRODUCTION

 The telecommunications sector is experiencing a major revolution that will shape the way networks and services are designed and deployed for the next decade.
 We are witnessing an explosion in the number of applications and services demanded by users, which are now really capable of accessing them on the move.
-In order to cope with such demands, some network operators are now following a cloud computing paradigm, enabling the reduction of overall costs by outsourcing communication services from specific hardware in the operators' core to server farms scattered in data centers.
-These services have different characteristics from conventional IT services that have to be taken into account in this cloudification process [1].
+In order to cope with such a demand, some network operators are now following a cloud computing paradigm, enabling the reduction of the overall costs by outsourcing communication services from specific hardware in the operators' core to server farms scattered in datacenters.
+These services have different characteristics if compared with conventional IT services that have to be taken into account in this cloudification process [1].

-Virtualization of functions also provides operators with tools to deploy new services much faster when compared to the traditional use of monolithic and tightly integrated dedicated machinery [2].
-As a natural next step, mobile network operators need to rethink how to evolve their existing network infrastructures and how to deploy new ones to address the challenges posed by the increasing customer demands, as well as by the huge competition among operators.
-All these changes are triggering the need for modification in the way operators and infrastructure providers operate their networks, as they need to significantly reduce the costs incurred in deploying a new service and operating it.
+Virtualization of functions also provides operators with tools to deploy new services much faster, as compared to the traditional use of monolithic and tightly integrated dedicated Hao Jin InterDigital Communications, Inc 781 Third Avenue, King of Prussia Pennsylvania, USA hao.jin@interdigital.com machinery [2].
+As a natural next step, mobile network operators need to re-think how to evolve their existing network infrastructures and how to deploy new ones to address the challenges posed by the increasing customers' demands, as well as by the huge competition among operators.
+All these changes are triggering the need for a modification in the way operators and infrastructure providers operate their networks, as they need to significantly reduce the costs incurred in deploying a new service and operating it.